 We also recognize the difference between advertising, sponsored content, and editorial content.
 Thus, we treat each as a separate entity with varying guidelines.

 We retain the exclusive right to determine how any and all search results for certain pieces of information by keyword or topic are displayed.
 The content listed is displayed with its source.
-If sponsored content appears, it is labeled as such, and the same rules apply to the other information that we filter.
+If sponsored content and reviews appears, it is labeled as such, and the same rules apply to the other information that we filter.

 We also follow the terms stated on the Google Ads and link them to the corresponding sites.